 Put Free Move on and put the fleet members with the highest leadership skills in Wing Command and ask those with lower leadership skills to fill the squad commander places.
 All types of boosts can be provided by any member of the fleet, not just by the people holding the leadership positions.
 If you are going AFK but staying in fleet, please ensure you hand over boss to someone else in fleet or leave fleet.
 IF the Boss does go AFK leave the fleet and start a new fleet.

-Intel channel are Found in Corporation – Alliance – Bulletins.
+Intel channel are Found in Corporation – Alliance – In Game Channels

 You should always have intel channels up and it should always be showing while active in game.